tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Note that this implementation will reach the block that can return EXTERNAL_PREREQUISITES_NOT_MET only if the input countryCode contains a value.
 This deviation from the logical sequence implied by the Specification (EXTERNAL_PREREQUISITES_NOT_MET if the bdq:SourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the dwc:countryCode was EMPTY;) is perfectly acceptable, for the case of network resources being evaluated later in the implementation than other conditions.

-#### Implementing an abstract Test
+#### 6.4.6 Implementing an Abstract Test

-In some environments, implementations MAY be lightweight implementations of an abstract test.
+In some environments, implementations MAY be lightweight implementations of an abstract Test.

 Consider the validation: